-January 2023 Notes, the September 2023 Notes, the 2026 Notes, the 2022 Notes, the January 2025 Notes, the January 2022 Notes, the January 2024 Notes, the 2023 Convertible Bonds, the April 2024 Notes, the April 2026 Notes, the September 2025 Notes, the July 2026 Notes, the January 2027 Notes, the January 2030 Notes, the May 2025 Notes, the Original Notes, the January 2031 Notes and other permitted pari passu secured indebtedness and corporate bonds) amounted to RMB326,485 million (US\$50,036 million).
+January 2023 Notes, the 2026 Notes, the 2022 Notes, the January 2025 Notes, the January 2022 Notes, the January 2024 Notes, the 2023 Convertible Bonds, the April 2024 Notes, the April 2026 Notes, the September 2025 Notes, the January 2027 Notes, the January 2030 Notes, the May 2025 Notes, the Original Notes, the January 2031 Notes and other permitted pari passu secured indebtedness and corporate bonds) amounted to RMB326,485 million (US\$50,036 million).
 Our operations generate cash through pre-sales after the properties meet the requirements of pre-sale under PRC, Malaysian, Indonesia and Australian regulations.
 Such proceeds from pre-sales, together with the project loans, are the major sources of funding for the construction of our property developments.